-Dealing with the aftermath of a disaster that has directly affected your home can be a traumatic situation filled with stress and uncertainty.
-Paul Davis shares the following tips and information that will help the recovery process go smoother.
+The aftermath of a disaster that has affected your residence is most often traumatic and stressful.
+Paul Davis provides the following tips and information that should help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 651-342-0816

-- Obviously, it is always important to be sure you and your family (and don’t forget pets) are unharmed and that you contact your relatives and friends to assure them that you are safe.
+- Obviously, it is always important to be sure you and your family (and don’t forget your pets) are safe and that you contact your relatives and friends to let them know you are safe.

 Water Damage Tips

-- Be Safe: A water event can present several potential safety hazards to residents.
-The potential for slips and falls and electric shock are very real.
+- Be Safe: Water events can present a lot of possible safety hazards to residents.
+The potential for slips, falls and electric shock are very real.
 Remember, items soaked with water can be very heavy.
-Only handle tasks that can be done safely.
+Only complete tasks that can be done safely.

-- Electrical: Turn off all power to affected areas of the house.
-Do not operate the television or other electrical appliances while standing on wet floors or carpets.
+- Electrical: Be sure to turn off the power to affected areas of the home.
+Never operate the TV or other electrical appliances while standing on wet floors or carpets.

-- Air Conditioning: Turn the air conditioner on to speed up drying in summertime or in more humid regions.
+- Air Conditioning: Turn the air conditioner on to speed updrying in summertime or in humid areas of the country.

-- Furniture: Move lighter pieces off of the carpet.
-Place plastic bags or plastic wrap beneath the legs of bigger furniture.
-Wipe any excess water off of the furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic bags or plastic wrap under the legs of bigger furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips

-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the property completely safe.
-Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to extinguish the fire, as well as scrapes and cuts from exposed, sharp edges are very real.
-Only perform tasks that can be done completely safely.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the property safe.
+Even when the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from the water used to extinguish the fire, and cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be done safely.

-- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a short period of time, entry by a person can lead to additional damage.
+- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
+Even for a short period of time, entry by a person can cause more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been inspected by a technician.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Don’t use any TV, stereo or electronic appliances until they have been inspected by a technician.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Food Items: Don’t consume any food exposed to smoke or any canned items that have been subjected to excessive heat.
+- Food Items: Never eat any food exposed to smoke or any canned items that have been exposed to excessive heat.

-- Pets: Transfer any and all pets to a clean environment until your house has been fully cleaned and restored.
+- Pets: Move any pets to a clean environment until your home has been restored and cleaned.